crcrawfo1/Recession_Proof_Algo_Trading/README.md

    ![Total 2008 Perf](https://github.com/crcrawfo1/Project2/blob/main/Photos/Project2/TOT2008Perf.PNG)

-  **Total Current**
+  **TOTAL SE Current**

-  Current time frame of 2017 till 2021, this stock performed much better, which is what we would have expected.in terms of the weighted net profit and losses of each trade.overall we did have positive returns with total SE.
+  Current time frame of 2017 till 2021, this stock performed much better, which is what we would have expected.
+In terms of the weighted net profit and losses of each trade.
+Overall we did have positive returns with Total SE.

    ![Total Current](https://github.com/crcrawfo1/Project2/blob/main/Photos/Project2/TOTCurrentall.PNG)